 In Gitxsan territory – which covers some 53,000 square kilometers surrounding the mighty Skeena River in northwest BC – a rogue chief and head of the nation’s treaty society (another entity which can hold considerable sway in aboriginal communities), Elmer Derrick, stoked a firestorm when he signed an unauthorized deal with Enbridge in 2011.
 Derrick and his cohorts were promptly evicted from the treaty office and the deal was torn up – by the very hereditary chiefs whose support he had erroneously claimed.

-The hereditary system is deeply rooted – and legally protected – in Gitxsan culture, as it is with their neighbours to the south, the Wet’suwet’en.
-These two nations together won the landmark Delgamuukw case at the Supreme Court of Canada.
+The hereditary system is deeply rooted in Gitxsan culture, as it is with their neighbours to the south, the Wet’suwet’en.
+These two nations together won the landmark Delgamuukw v.
+British Columbia case at the Supreme Court of Canada.
 Some of the same 48 hereditary chiefs who initiated the case in 1984 are still alive today, standing in the path of myriad proposed pipelines.

-As this federal government summary of the case explains, Delgamuukw legally entrenched aboriginal title and rights established in the country’s constituion:
+As this federal government summary of the case explains, Delgamuukw legally entrenched the existence of aboriginal title and rights contained in the country’s constitution:

 The ripple effects of this decision continue to be felt today and weigh heavily upon the LNG issue.